42kmira/ft_fillit/README.md

 # fillit

 Hopefully this passes.
 It is an iterative bitwise version.
-There is only one more possible optimization that I can think of, each piece can point to the last piece of the same type that has been placed.
-I partially have this optimization with the g_place_prunning array that records the last piece of type[n].
-But it can only record the last one and cannot backtrack two prior (or more).
-Good luck, hope you make more improvements if you use this as a skeleton for you Fillit.
+I think I am done.
+Can't think of more things to do, if you find improvements please message me or fill out an issue!
+Would love to become a better programmer :wink:

 A flow chart of the project can be found in the [resources folder](https://github.com/MrColour/fillit/blob/master/resources/Fillit.pdf)
 Below is partial flowchart.